ArmanR9/RiemmanSumApp/README.md

 ### 2. Who will use it?

-- At the moment, I'm doing an Integral Calculus course, so this tool will be very benefical for me to both practice Riemman Sums, and also checking my work using them.
+- At the moment, I'm doing an Integral Calculus course, so this tool will be very beneficial for me to both practice Riemman Sums, and also checking my work using them.
 It will also serve as a visual aid as it will shorten the time to see all three Left, Midpoint, and Right Riemman Sums at once, and then compare the differences between them.
 - Other Integral Calculus students who are just starting to learn about integrals can also leverage this tool to understand how Riemman Sums work, which ones are more accurate, and ultimately what an integral really is.

 ### 3. Why is this project of interest to you?